mattburrell/wishyouwerehere/README.md

 A simple app for finding out the weather by clicking on a map!

+The purpose of this example is to show how to keep api keys secret.
+(Hint: use a lambda!)

 If your browser allows it, the app will find your location when you load the page.

 Demo: [www.wishyouwerehere.online](https://www.wishyouwerehere.online).